Professor Nicholas E. Mandrak (he/him)

 Dr. Anas Mohammad, PDF, 2019-2021

-Kavishka Gallage, MSc 2020
+Kavishka Gallage, MSc 2020 (Co-supervised by Dr. N. Lovejoy)

 Dr. Tej Heer, PhD 2015-2020

-Dr. Sara Campbell, PhD 2014-2020
+Dr. Sara Campbell, PhD, 2014-2020

-Dr. Fielding Montgomery, PhD 2014-2019
+Dr. Fielding Montgomery, PhD, 2014-2019 (Co-supervised by Dr. S. Reid)

-Dr. Rowshyra Castañeda, PhD 2014-2019
+Dr. Rowshyra Castañeda, PhD, 2014-2019 (Co-supervised by Dr. O. Weyl)

-Dr. Nathan Lujan, PDF 2016-2018
+Dr. Nathan Lujan, PDF, 2016-2018

-Brett Allen, MSc 2017
+Brett Allen, MSc, 2016-2017

-Dr. Pasan Samarasin, PDF 2015-2017
+Dr. Pasan Samarasin, PDF, 2015-2017

-Dr. Andrew Drake, PDF 2013-2016
+Dr. Andrew Drake, PDF, 2013-2016